Distributed $\Delta$-Coloring Plays Hide-and-Seek

-\paragraph{Arbdefective Colorings.} The arbdefective coloring problem was introduced by \citet{BarenboimE11}, and it has been proven to be a very useful tool that is used in several state-of-the-art distributed algorithm for computing a proper coloring of a graph~\cite{BarenboimE11,barenboim16sublinear,fraigniaud16local,MausTonoyan20,GhaffariKuhn20,Kuhn20}.
-The aforementioned paper shows that in graphs of arboricity $a$, an $b$-arbdefective $O(a/b)$-coloring can be deterministically computed in $O()$ rounds.
+\paragraph{Arbdefective Colorings.} The arbdefective coloring problem was introduced by Barenboim and Elkin~\cite{BarenboimE11}, and it has proved to be a very useful tool that is used in several state-of-the-art distributed algorithms for computing a proper coloring of a graph~\cite{BarenboimE11,barenboim16sublinear,fraigniaud16local,MausTonoyan20,GhaffariKuhn20,Kuhn20}.
+The aforementioned paper shows that in graphs of arboricity $a$, a $b$-arbdefective $O(a/b)$-coloring can be deterministically computed in $O(\min\{a,(a/b)^2\} \log n)$ rounds.
 The paper uses this to recursively decompose a graph into sparser subgraphs, which can then be colored more efficiently.
-Subsequently, \citet{barenboim16sublinear} gave an algorithm that computes a $O(\alpha)$-arbdefective $O(\Delta\log\Delta/\alpha)$-coloring in $O(\Delta\log^2\Delta/\alpha + \log^* n)$ rounds. \citet{barenboim16sublinear} and \citet{fraigniaud16local} use this algorithm to obtain deterministic $(\Delta+1)$-list-coloring algorithms with a round complexity that is sublinear in $\Delta$. \citet{BEG18} improve the arbdefective coloring of \cite{barenboim16sublinear} and they achieve an $\alpha$-arbdefective coloring with $O(\Delta/\alpha)$-coloring in time $O(\Delta/\alpha + \log^* n)$ (the same result was later also proven in different ways in \cite{GhaffariKuhn20} and \cite{Maus21}).
-Arbdefective colorings and generalizations of the classic arbdefective coloring problem are also crucial in the recent deterministic coloring algorithms of \citet{Kuhn20} and \citet{GhaffariKuhn20}.
+Subsequently, Barenboim~\cite{barenboim16sublinear} gave an algorithm that computes an $O(\alpha)$-arbdefective $O(\Delta\log\Delta/\alpha)$-coloring in $O(\Delta\log^2\Delta/\alpha + \log^* n)$ rounds.
+Barenboim~\cite{barenboim16sublinear} and Fraigniaud, Heinrich, and Kosowski~\cite{fraigniaud16local} used this algorithm to obtain deterministic $(\Delta+1)$-list-coloring algorithms with a round complexity that is sublinear in $\Delta$.
+Barenboim, Elkin, and Goldenberg~\cite{BEG18} improved on the arbdefective coloring of \cite{barenboim16sublinear} by achieving an $\alpha$-arbdefective coloring with $O(\Delta/\alpha)$-coloring in time $O(\Delta/\alpha + \log^* n)$ (the same result was later also proved in different ways in \cite{GhaffariKuhn20} and \cite{Maus21}).